archivesatncbs/ethics-law-guidebook/docs/chapter-4-public-records-law-and-archive.md

 # Public Records Law and Archives

 *This chapter covers public archives including the National Archives of India, State Archives, and  the Right to Information Act and the Public Records Act.
-It also convers access to public records, and government records.*
+It also covers access to public records, and government records.*

 ***Scenario: An archive at a government institute holds records in its capacity as a government-run or government-aided institution, without a separate legal status.
 Although the archive’s repository includes largely ‘private’ records, it also holds records considered to be created by the government, or those that are considered ‘public’ records.
 Moreover, as a government-affiliated institution, many of its functions are regulated by the conditions for record-keeping of public (i.e. government) archives.
 This raises a host of questions for archives.
 To what extent are the functions of archives that hold private as well as public records regulated by laws that apply to government records?
 Do archives need to comply with mandates for records management and information access established for public records?***